The genocide of the Armenians

 Kurdish villagers in the Armenian quarter of Van.
 Ottoman Empire, 1916. © Photograph Aram Vrouyr.
 Coll.
 Armenian History Museum.

-The military disaster of Sarıkamış on the Caucasus front in the face of the Russians, on 2 and 3 January 1915, certainly decided the Young Turkish Central Committee to compensate for these bitter setbacks with an even more radical internal policy towards the Armenians, with the support of the OS.
+The military disaster of Sarıkamış on the Caucasus front in the face of the Russians, on 2 and 3 January 1915, certainly decided the Young Turkish Central Committee to compensate for these bitter setbacks by an even more radical internal policy towards the Armenians, with the support of the OS.

 The Ottoman offensive on the Caucasian front is already accompanied by localized massacres along the border with Russia and Persia.
 The Armenian population of about twenty villages is massacred, including in Persian Azerbaijan, where Kurdish tribal leaders join contingents of the Ottoman army.